conda/conda/docs/source/building/recipe.rst

   * - ``LIBRARY_PATH``
     - ``<build prefix>/lib``

-On Mac OS X, we have:
+On OS X, we have:

 .. list-table::